Ada-Developers-Academy/core-unit-2/requests-and-responses-in-flask/flask-read-hardcoded-data.md

 Our endpoint will need to:

 1. Retrieve all of the books data.
-1. Format the books data into the appropriate structure (list of dictionaries, where each dictionary has `id`, `title`, and `description`)
+1. Format the list of Book instances into the appropriate JSON data structure (list of dictionaries, where each dictionary has `id`, `title`, and `description`)
 1. Send back a response

 ### Dependencies